MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 There are situations in which you may need to actually remove the cluster which you created in Step 3.
 If so, choose the **Remove the Cluster** option in the Cluster
 Creation Wizard.

-For more information on removing a cluster, see [Remove a cluster](/azure-stack/hci/manage/cluster-powershell#remove-a-cluster).
+For more information about removing a cluster, see [Remove a cluster](/azure-stack/hci/manage/cluster-powershell#remove-a-cluster).

 ## Next steps